Javadyakuza/TIP3-Docs/Deployments/External/Mint.md

 ![](</tip3Mint.png>)

-Congratulations, you have successfully minted TIP-3 tokens for a token wallet.
+Congratulations, you have successfully minted TIP-3 tokens for a token wallet 🎉

 </div>